-Forty eight years ago today Vesna Vulović fell out of the sky from 30,000 feet – and lived.
+Forty nine years ago today Vesna Vulović fell out of the sky from 30,000 feet – and lived.

 Vulović was a flight attendant on JAT Yugoslav Airlines Flight 367 on January 26, 1972.
 The flight was scheduled to operate from Stockholm to Copenhagen to Zagreb and then on to Belgrade with a DC-9.
 Instead it crashed in what was then Czechoslovakia.